paulhamsh/PicoPiUSBMidiHostDevice/README.md

 As I am learning Pico Pi this is basically just a POC of code I've found.
 If you want to use it and have questions please raise an issue - I promise to try to help.

-Complete build from scratch intructions (tested on WSL 2 under Windows):
+Complete build from scratch instructions (scratch meaning - no Pico Pi SDK, nothing - an empty environment) Tested on WSL 2 under Windows, which is a good safe test environment because you can just delete the WSL image.

 ```
 cd ~